What is a Business Plan? How to write a perfect one?

 What is a business plan?

 A business plan is defined as a written document that describes in detail what you plan to do and how you plan to achieve your goals.
 A business plan is a necessary tool for all businesses.
-Just like a home is not built without blueprints or a movie made without a script, you don’t start a business without a sound and practical plan.
+Just like a home is not built without blueprints or a movie made without a script, you don’t start a business with the best online llc services without a sound and practical plan.

 If you’ve ever noted down a business idea on the back of an envelope, or a napkin with a few tasks you need to accomplish, you’ve written a business plan - or at least the very basic form of it.
 A business plan outlines a written strategy from the combination of strategic marketing, financial, and operational viewpoints.